ibm-cloud-docs/monitoring/config_agent.md

 ## Configuring a Sysdig agent on a Kubernetes cluster manually
 {: #config_agent_kube_manually}

+In order to execute all of the commands that follow, you must have a minimum of `Viewer` and `Manager` IAM permissions assigned for the Kubernetes cluster.
+{: tip}

 Complete the following steps to configure a Sysdig agent on a Kubernetes cluster that runs in the {{site.data.keyword.containerlong_notm}}: